micheles/micheles.github.io/_posts/2014-08-02-database-migrations.md

 users will not be able to use data coming from an OpenQuake 1.0 database.
 However, users with OpenQuake 2.0 will be able to upgrade to later versions (2.1, 2.2, etc) without losing data.

-The migration will happen automatically, at installation time.
+Cutting edge users, using GitHub or the nightly builds, will be able to use the new mechanism even before the official release of OpenQuake 2.0.
+They will need to upgrade all of the OpenQuake-related repositories and run the command `$ openquake --upgrade-db`.

-Cutting edge users, using GitHub, will be able to use the new mechanism even before the official release of OpenQuake 2.0.
-They will need to upgrade all of the OpenQuake-related repositories and to recreate the database.
-After that, the engine will just work.
-If some change to the database will happen in the future, and the users keep updated their repositories, when running a new computation they will see an error like this:
+When some change to the database enters in the code base, users keeping updated their repositories will see an error like this when running a new computation :

   Your database is not updated.
 You can update it by running `$ openquake --upgrade-db`